EMDK/docs/edge/source/api/payment/PaymentDevice.md

 **Parameters:**

-amount - Transaction amount value that is to be displayed.
+`amount` - Transaction amount value that is to be displayed.

-langCode - Numeric value denoting the language code for determining the
+`langCode` - Numeric value denoting the language code for determining the
             displayed language of the pre-defined prompt.

-promptForTip - Indicates whether or not to prompt for tip and return the
+`promptForTip` - Indicates whether or not to prompt for tip and return the
             amount entered.

-cashBack - Indicates whether or not to prompt for cashback and return the
+`cashBack` - Indicates whether or not to prompt for cashback and return the
             amount selected.
-The user would select the cashback amount from 4 pre-defined choices - $20
+The user would select the cashback amount from 4 pre-defined choices - $20, $40, $60 and $100.
+These choices cannot be modified.

-surcharge - An optional surcharge amount that is to be displayed and
+`surcharge` - An optional surcharge amount that is to be displayed and
             confirmed.
 A zero amount
             will cause this prompt to be bypassed

-timeOut - Read timeout.
+`timeOut` - Read timeout.
 Application can set the timeout.
 But value must
             within threshold set by the payment device.

+**Example Usage:**

+	:::java
+	paymentDevice.promptAdditionalInfo(1.25, 0,true, true,1.25, 60000);

 **Returns:**

-com.symbol.emdk.payment.PaymentResults
+com.symbol.emdk.payment.PaymentResults - PaymentResults Returns the PaymentResults.

+         Possible Error codes: SUCCESS, FAILURE, DEVICE_NOT_ENABLED,
+         NULL_POINTER, COMMUNICATION_ERROR, CONNECTION_ERROR,
+         INVALID_OBJECT, PREVIOUS_COMMAND_PENDING, TIMED_OUT,
+         OPERATION_CANCELLED, LOW_POWER_OPERATION_CANCELLED.

 ### promptMessage